-As a new year begins, thoughts of vacation might be not be far from your mind.
-You might be thinking of an all-inclusive sun getaway, a luxurious cruise or a road trip you have always dreamed about.
+Let’s be honest, as a new year begins or summer nears, thoughts of vacation suddenly start prominently taking over your mind.
+You might be thinking of an all-inclusive sun getaway or a luxurious cruise.
+How about a road trip or that exotic destination you have always dreamed about visiting.
 Maybe it’s a trip to that long-awaited place on your bucket list.
 You definitely need travel inspiration!

 I am a huge fan of Instagram.
 The images of the places I find there constantly amaze me.
 When it first came out, Instagram got a lot of negative slack.
 Many felt that it bastardized the art of photography.
 As an art form, photography required expensive cameras, lenses and various paraphernalia.
 It took hours of waiting for the right moment to capture that perfect shot, followed by extensive retouching and editing.